Burial Expenses Allowance for Veterans

 Range and Average of Financial Assistance

-Up to $747 for plot or interment expenses.
-Up to $300 for burial allowance if death is not service-connected.
+Up to $948 for plot or interment expenses for a non-service-connected death.
+Up to $948 for burial allowance for a non-service-connected death.
 Up to $2,000 if death is service-connected.
-Reasonable transportation charges may be covered in certain cases.
-A reasonable transportation expense is an expense that is usual and customary in the context of burial transportation, with a corresponding charge that is the usual and customary charge made to the general public for the same or similar services.
+Payable rates are higher if the Veteran was hospitalized by VA at the time of death.
+Reasonable transportation charges (expense that is usual and customary in the context of burial transportation, with a corresponding charge that is usual and customary charge made to the general public for the same or similar services) may be covered in certain cases.

 Regulations, Guidelines and Literature